 The fridge was in good working order and the stock inside was stored in an orderly manner.
-The team used CD cabinets for the safe storage of CDs which were bolted to the dispensary appropriately.

 The pharmacist reported that MHRA drug alerts and recalls came to the team electronically and these were actioned appropriately.
 Records to demonstrate this were kept and audit trails were used.
-The pharmacist demonstrated how he had contacted a patient for a class 4 MHRA drug alert for Emerade 150/300/500 micrograms solution for injection in pre-filled syringes which was released on 11 July 2019.

-Principle 5 - Equipment and facilities Standards met
+Principle 5 - Equipment and facilities ✓ Standards met